pantsel/konga/README.md

 *****************************************************************************************
 ##### Note :
 In case of <code>MySQL</code>, <code>PostgresSQL</code> or <code>SQL Server</code> adapters,
-you will need to create a database named <code>konga_database</code> manually the first time.
+you will need to create a database named <code>konga_database</code> manually and run the app in development mode the first time.
+<pre>node app.js --dev</pre>
+Then kill the process and start Konga as you would in production mode.
-Konga **will not** create the database for you, it will only create and populate its respective tables.
+Konga **will not** create the database or tables in production mode as a fail safe.
 *****************************************************************************************

 ## Running Konga